|About this course:|

 All three case studies are provided as multimedia content with text, diagrams, pictures and video (transcripts are also provided).

-The course helps develop important skills which are particularly relevant to the workplace, such as written communication skills, information literacy, independent learning and critical analysis.
+The module helps develop important skills which are particularly relevant to the workplace, such as written communication skills, information literacy, independent learning and critical analysis.

 You should be experienced in using a computer for working with documents, spreadsheets and accessing the internet and you should be able to install software on your computer.
 You will also need a good standard of academic English appropriate for this level of study.

 You must be familiar with basic programming concepts (conditionals, loops, functions,arrays etc) and writing small programs in some language.
-The programming skills developed in the Level 1 course My digital life (TU100) or the Level 2 course Object-oriented Java programming (M250) would be ideal preparation if you are not familiar with basic programming.
+The programming skills developed in the Level 1 module My digital life (TU100) or the Level 2 module Object-oriented Java programming (M250) would be ideal preparation if you are not familiar with basic programming.

 If you are returning to study you may find it helpful to look at the Study strategies section of our Skills for OU Study website and to read a suitable book such as The Good Study Guide by Northedge, (The Open University, 2005).